Trump And The Ukraine Call — What Happened And What's Next?

 Trump has acknowledged that he spoke with Ukrainian President Volodymyr Zelensky about Biden, but Trump also says his conversation was aboveboard.

 And an attorney for Trump, Rudy Giuliani, says he too has been talking with Ukrainian officials.
-But Giuliani says there was no offer of a quid pro quo in which Trump threatened to curtail military aid flowing to Kyiv unless Zelensky ginned up political ammunition against the Bidens.
+But Giuliani says Trump didn't threaten to curtail military aid flowing to Kyiv unless Zelensky ginned up political ammunition against the Bidens.

 What Giuliani did tell Fox News on Sunday was that "Biden's family has been taking money from his public office for years."